epfl-dias/hbp-sp8-mip-federation/Documentation/MIP_Local_deployment.md

 This file lists the building blocks that will be installed.
 In theory, it can be modified before running setup.sh to install only specific block (this has not been tested).

-[//]: # (**TODO: Test building block deployment and improve documentation.
-Determine which blocks need to be deployed on the same server, and how to configure the blocks if they are deployed on different servers.**)

 ## Requirements

 - Ubuntu 16.04 system (partial support for RHEL).
 - Matlab R2016b.
 (Required for the Data Factory.
 Alternatively the MIP can be installed without the Data Factory: see below the corresponding deployment option.)
+- Fixed IP address and possibly a DNS alias to simplify the access to the Web Portal.
-- According to the official documentation, python version 2.7 and the library `jmespath` need to be installed beforehand.
+- According to the official documentation, python version 2.7 and (in some cases at least) the library `jmespath` need to be installed beforehand.
-- For ubuntu:
+    For ubuntu:

 	```
 	sudo apt install python2.7
 	ln -s /usr/bin/python2.7 /usr/bin/python
 	sudo apt install python-jmespath
 	```

 ## Network configuration